amason445/coin-flip-simulation/readme.md

 # Coin Flip Simulation
 ## Summary
 I wrote a simple script that simulates a fair coin being fliped and compared the expected success rate to the realized success rate.
-The experiments were packaged into bytearrays containing the trial outcomes.
+I was interested in packaging the trial outcomes from experiment into bytearrays and I provided a final visualization to validate the expected limiting behavior of the simulation as the number of trials increases.

 ## Methodolgy
 - Each experiment follows a binomial distribution since a coin toss can be measured as a discrete outcome.
 Additionally, each coin toss is independent from one another and generated from a uniform distribution.
 Tosses above the success rate are considered a success.